 - Bereavement: The psychologist Elisabeth Kübler-Ross famously proposed that there are five stages of grief.
-How might Shakespeare’s Hamlet and poems by Wordsworth and Hardy help us to think differently about the process of grieving?
+How might Shakespeare’s Hamlet and poems by William Wordsworth and Thomas Hardy help us to think differently about the process of grieving?

 - Trauma: PTSD or “shellshock” has long been associated with the traumatic experiences of soldiers in World War 1.
 How is the condition depicted in war poetry of the era?
 Can poems and plays offer us an insight into other sources of trauma, including miscarriage and assault?